cbenjafield/cbenjafield/README.md

 # 👋 Hi, I’m Charlie Benjafield

-I'm a developer based in Milton Keynes, currently working as Head of IT at driveJohnson's and Drive 321.
+I'm a developer based in Milton Keynes, currently working as a developer at Omlet Ltd

-I currently build apps and software for the driving school industry.

 <!---